 UBC David Strangway Building

-Between 2011 and 2017, the University of British Columbia has transitioned its primary heating source from their aging central steam plant to a new central hot water plant.
+Between 2011 and 2017, the University of British Columbia transitioned its primary heating source from its aging central steam plant to a new central hot water plant.

 Dialog Engineering approached Raven Supply for assistance in selecting a steam boiler and ancillary equipment that would be able to provide consistent dry steam for the autoclaves.
 Their biggest challenge was finding equipment that would be compact enough to fit inside the extremely tight mechanical room while providing enough horsepower to satisfy the load.
 The room is also below grade near the center of the building adjacent to a parkade, with ventilation fans creating negative pressure inside.
 While this may seem like an impossible combination of constraints, Raven Supply had the perfect weapon for the job, the Fulton VSRT.